syoupheng/Test_MaisonFutari/README.md

 `localhost:<your_port_number>`

-Your port number is the last number that was displayed when you used the last command.
+Your port number (usually 8000) is the last number that was displayed when you used the last command.

 ## 7) How to use this application

 Congratulations !
 You have now access to this application !
 You can create a normal account but if you want to be able to delete establishements or comments you will need admin privileges.
 To get admin privileges you can login with **admin@gmail.com** and the password **admin**.
-Another method is to create a new admin user with the **UserSeeder.php** file.
+Another method is to create a new admin user with the **UserSeeder.php** file located at **/laravel/database/seeders/**.
+You can enter your email and password and other infos but make sure that the user you want to insert in the database has an admin role in the UserSeeder.php file then run this command :

+`php artisan db:seed --class=UserSeeder`